phil-barrett/RP23CNC/README.md

 ## Mar 20
 ### V0.96 send to the contract manufacturer
 I am fairly confident this is the last beta build.
 I'm going to be on vacation for a week and when I get back the boards should be there too.
 I'll do another series of tests and, if good, will be sending off for a production run.
 Hopefully the RP23U5XBB will be available for purchase in mid April.
+I will be on-line this coming week, by the way.

 ## Mar 19
 ### More UART thoughts